QilongZhang/srswiki/EN_HowToAskQuestion.md

 # How to Ask Question

-Before ask question, please read the [Wiki](https://github.com/winlinvip/simple-rtmp-server/wiki) and try to answer the question yourself.
+Before asking any question, please read the [Wiki](https://github.com/winlinvip/simple-rtmp-server/wiki) and try to answer the question yourself.

 ## FAQ